Non-local electrodynamics in ultra-pure PdCoO$_{2}$: Microwave spectroscopy

-Differentiating between non-local effects requires transport measurements on length scales comparable to the momentum-relaxing and momentum-conserving mean free paths, $\lambda_{\text{mr}}$ and $\lambda_{\text{mc}}$.
+Differentiating between non-local effects requires transport measurements on length scales comparable to the \gls{mr} and \gls{mc} mean free paths, $\lambda_{\text{mr}}$ and $\lambda_{\text{mc}}$.
 To date, this has been approached by studying how DC transport properties vary with the dimensions of micro-structured samples.
 Here we take a new approach by measuring the AC properties of bulk samples, using the skin effect to impose a \textit{tunable} length scale, the skin depth.
 In any metal, AC electromagnetic fields decay as they propagate.
 The result is that the electromagnetic fields---and resulting current density---are confined to a ``skin layer'' at the surface.
 A key advantage to AC measurements, in principle, is that this skin depth is frequency dependent: the DC approach necessitates additional fabrication each time sample dimensions are varied, but AC measurements offer the possibility of continuously varying the skin depth.
 Although conceptually simple, this requires broadband measurement over the microwave range of the spectrum.

-To date, high-sensitivity microwave measurements of ultra-high-conductivity materials have typically been limited to fixed-frequency measurements via resonant cavities.
-Here, we report the use of a bespoke bolometric technique giving us the capability of covering nearly three decades of frequency, from \SI{40}{\mega\hertz} to \SI{20}{\giga\hertz}.
+Microwave frequencies fall between the range of conventional electrical and optical techniques, presenting a unique challenge for broadband spectroscopy---particularly for high-conductivity samples \cite{Turner2004,Huttema2006,Bonn2007}.
+While reflectivity measurements are commonly used at higher frequencies, at microwave frequencies two difficulties arise: (1) the free-space wavelength becomes comparable to or greater than typical sample dimensions, leading to diffraction, and (2) the reflectivity of high-conductivity metals becomes indistinguishable from unity.
+At lower frequencies, electrical leads are attached directly to the sample.
+However, the impedance of high-conductivity samples at microwave frequencies is on the order of \si{\milli\ohm}---much lower than typical values of either contact resistance or transmission line impedance.

+The most widely-adopted technique at microwave frequencies is cavity perturbation, in which a sample's electromagnetic properties are measured via its effect when introduced into a high-$Q$ resonator.
+Cavity perturbation achieves high sensitivity by amplifying the sample-radiation interaction through repeated reflections.
+However, the technique suffers the drawback of being at a fixed frequency.
+As will be discussed in the following section, this eliminates a key means of distinguishing between electrodynamic regimes and necessitates the use of restrictive assumptions when interpreting data.